-The purpose of the Jewel Hairston Bell Award is to honor an outstanding student of color whose presence and performance have furthered the cause of cultural and ethnic diversity at the University of Oregon.
-The award comes with $4,000 grant.
+Since 1991, the Jewel Hairston Bell Award has honored an outstanding student of color whose active engagement and participation on campus has furthered the cause of cultural and ethnic diversity at the University of Oregon.

-- Will be a Senior at the University of Oregon in the Fall of 2018
+- Senior at the University of Oregon in the Fall of 2019

-- Are interested in contributing significantly to the improvement of his/her community, as demonstrated by community service and personal career goals
+- Interested in contributing significantly to the improvement of yourcommunity, as demonstrated by campus engagement or community service and personal career goals

-- Has a cumulative GPA of 2.75 or higher by time of application
+- Have a cumulative GPA of 2.75 or higher by time of application

 To be eligible for review, your application must be fully completed.
-Please include an unofficial UO transcript for fall 2017 & winter 2018 All information is confidential.
+Please include an unofficial UO transcript for 2018 & winter 2019.
+All information is confidential.
 The winner will be selected by a committee convened by the Center of Multicultural Academic Excellence.

 Samantha Berguin, 2017, Journalism